LibreCAD/docs/ref/fundamentals.rst

 .. figure:: /images/isometric.png
     :align: right
-    :scale: 50
+    :scale: 67
     :alt: Isometric Axes

     Isometric X, Y ,Z Axes

 .. actual image size 365px x 273px

 LibreCAD can also be used to create drawings with an *isometric perspective*.
 Creating isometric drawings is similar to creating orthogonal drawings, but with an additional consideration towards combining multiple views in a single perspective.
-Instead of the two axes (X,Y) used with orthogonal drawings, isometric drawing are represented on three axes (X,Y,Z) with 120 |deg| in a two dimensional drawing.
+Instead of the two axes (X,Y) used with orthogonal drawings, isometric drawing are represented in a two dimensional drawing on three axes (X,Y,Z) with 120 |deg| between each axis.

 See :ref:`Drawing an Isometric View <dwg-iso>` in **Drawing and Editing** section of the **User Guide** for details on configuring LibreCAD for isometric drafting.
 Isometric drafting does require some techniques unique to an isometric projection and is beyond the scope of the **LibreCAD User Manual**, but many resources and examples are available on the web.